 New York was in second place, with a value of 2.3 billion dollars, and Washington wasn’t too far behind, with a value of $2.2 billion.
 The market with the lowest value of 40.2 million dollars was in Wyoming.

-24. Cannabis retails taxes are expected to rise to 1.8 billion US dollars.
+24. Cannabis statistics show that retails taxes are expected to rise to 1.8 billion US dollars.

-The same cannabis statistics show that state sale taxes are expected to rise to 0.47 billion dollars.
-This marks a significant increase from tax revenue from medical and recreational use in 2017.
+State sale taxes are expected to rise to 0.47 billion dollars.
+This marks a significant increase in tax revenue from medical and recreational use in 2017.
 That year, retail taxes were 0.61 billion, and state sale taxes equaled 0.14 billion.

 25. An ounce of the highest-quality weed was most expensive in the district of Columbia in 2018.

 The average price in the District of Columbia was 600 USD for an ounce of high-quality weed, making it by far the most expensive state.
 Illinois was in second place with $354 per ounce, while Oregon was the least expensive state, with weed costing 200 dollars per ounce.